 This LibGuide will help you find more about the Open Access agreements the Library has signed with a number of scholarly publishers.

-The following is a brief outline of each agreement for 2023, in which the University of Johannesburg community will be eligible to participate.
+The following is a brief outline of each agreement , in which the University of Johannesburg community is eligible to participate.

 Cambridge University Press (Check out our NEW 2023 Transformative Agreement)